 Shot in 2015 between WITHER and PUPPET MASTER: THE LITTLEST REICH as WE ARE MONSTERS, Sonny Laguna and Tommy Wiklund’s ANIMALISTIC is their take on the rape/revenge genre.
 Considering the genre’s origins with the Swedish THRILLER: A CRUEL PICTURE I was interested to see what these two Swedes would do with the topic.
 The results are a mixed bag.

 Emma (Hanna Oldenburg BLOOD RUNS COLD) is an Australian businesswoman come to the US to sign off on a deal.
-She’s barely arrived before she’s kidnapped and delivered into the hands of psychopaths Jim (Ralf Beck LEGEND OF THE DARK RIDER) and Pete (Torbjörn Andersson).
+She’s barely arrived before she’s kidnapped and delivered into the hands of psychopaths Jim (Ralf Beck, FEAR OF THE WOODS, LEGEND OF THE DARK RIDER) and Pete (Torbjörn Andersson).
 Almost immediately she’s given a vision of her future as she’s forced to watch the killing of their last victim.
 She’s so badly beaten and abused looking it’s more like putting her out of her misery at that point.

 Can Emma not just survive the abuse of her captors but free herself?
 Free herself and, of course, take revenge.